Period (album)

 Musically, Period sees a return to Kesha's pop roots, with elements of other genres such as polka, EDM, country pop, soul, hip-hop, Europop, house, electro, hyperpop, and disco.
 A deluxe edition of the album, subtitled ..., was released on July 8, 2025, adding guest appearances from T-Pain, Slayyyter, Rose Gray, and Jade, as well as remixes from A. G. Cook and Only Fire.

 Critically, the album received generally positive reviews from music critics, who felt the album was a fresh start for Kesha, although opinions on some of the tracks saw them sounding dated.
-The album was supported by the release of five singles: "Joyride", "Delusional", "Yippee-Ki-Yay", "Boy Crazy", and "The One".
-To further promote the album, Kesha is embarking on the Tits Out Tour with Scissor Sisters from July 2025 to March 2026.
+The album was supported by the release of six singles: "Joyride", "Delusional", "Yippee-Ki-Yay", "Boy Crazy", "The One", and "Red Flag".
+To further promote the album, Kesha embarked on the Tits Out Tour with Scissor Sisters, from July 2025 to March 2026, and on the Freedom Tour, from May to August 2026.